Mohammed El-Sayed BushraMohammed El-Sayed Bushra

 Email mohammed.bushra@otago.ac.nz

-Mohammed completed his doctorate in Islamic Studies at Georgetown University, where he worked on 19th/20th century transnational Islamic discourses of reform, with findings spanning Central Asia, Russia, China, Japan, India, the Ottoman domains, and Saudi Arabia.
-Previously, he studied Political Theory at the London School of Economics, Islamic Studies at the University of Khartoum, and Systems Engineering at Loughborough University.
-He has taught within the Politics Programme at the University of Otago, Georgetown University, and Sudan University of Science and Technology.
-In 2023, he is teaching Representing Islam (RELS220/320).
+Mohammed is a teaching fellow in the School of Social Sciences at the University of Otago, where he has taught in the Religion Programme and the Politics Programme.
+He also serves an adjunct faculty member at the Boston Islamic Seminary in Chelsea, MA, USA.
+He completed his PhD in Islamic Studies at Georgetown University, where he worked on 19th/20th-century transnational Islamic discourses of reform, with findings spanning Central Asia, Russia, China, Japan, India, the Ottoman domains, and Saudi Arabia.
+In addition to his PhD, he holds an MSc in Political Theory from the London School of Economics, an MA in Islamic Studies from the University of Khartoum, and an MEng in Systems Engineering from Loughborough University.

-Mohammed’s research spans multiple disciplines, including intellectual history and political theory, with a focus on the reception and rearticulation of classical Islamic traditions within the registers of contemporary religious social movements.
-He has presented his research at venues such as The University of Cambridge, Harvard University, and The Middle East Studies Association.
-He is the translator and editor of the 2018 Arabic edition of S. Sayyid’s pioneering work of social and political theory, Recalling the Caliphate: Decolonization and World Order (Hurst/Oxford University Press, 2014).
+Mohammed's research spans multiple disciplines, including intellectual history and political and social theory, with a focus on the reception and re-articulation of classical Islamic traditions within the registers of contemporary Islamic movements.
+He has published his research in Comparative Studies of South Asia, Africa, and the Middle East and has presented his research at venues such as The University of Cambridge, Harvard University, and The Middle East Studies Association.

 Teaching